This is another rare and charming organ representing our second facsimile English HW organ dating from before the 1800's.

 The second and third photos above show the stop arrangement for the Swell and Great organs and likewise photos 4 and 5 show the pipework.
 Notice the classic Keraulophone holes at the top.
 In the final photograph, you can see the join in the cornice which coincides exactly with the start of the swell box.
 Obviously the new console was tacked on to the front replacing the original.
 The HW stop screens are shown below:

 This is a modern instrument built by the well respected Cambridge firm of Johnson.
-It is a typical box / continuo instrument with five stops and is situated in a tiny church in the middle of the Somerset countryside.
+It is a typical box / continuo instrument with five stops and is situated in the tiny church of Shepton Montague in the middle of the Somerset countryside.
 Several identical and almost identical instruments can be found in a number of other locations including universities and cathedrals.
 The church is interesting in that the original footprint of the building remains showing a larger building.
 However, a fire destroyed much of the fabric and when the church was rebuilt, the original sacristy area was not rebuilt and the church was shortened to its present size.
 The footprint of the original sacristy is still visible.
 The organ is adequate to accompany the small occasional congregations that attend in this remote village.

 When the organ was first installed, only three stops were provided with the remaining stops prepared for and these were added some decades later so that the instrument is now complete.
 The quality of craftsmanship is typical of the firm and the materials used are also of high quality with spotted metal and hardwood being used for the pipework.
 As you will hear; the tonal quality of the instrument is neither old English chamber organ or too modern European and strikes a useful balance between the two schools.